lateef-taiwo/aws-12-weeks-workshop-challenge/week-1/Readme.md

 Step 4: Setup an Auto Scaling Group

-we set the desired capacity to two (2) and if the traffic increases, the number of EC2 instances will increase to 3.
+we set the desired capacity to two (2) and if the traffic increases, the number of EC2 instances will automatically increase to 3.

     resource "aws_autoscaling_group" "aws-autoscaling-group" {